8:30 to 3:30 pm Monday to Friday

-Through circle time sessions the children discuss and explore rules, learn about taking responsibility and understanding and embracing their individual identities.
+Through circle time sessions the children discuss and explore rules, learn about taking responsibility and understand and embrace their individual identities.
 They look at healthy lifestyle choices and how they grow and change; learn how to live together and make friendships work by embracing individuality and celebrating differences.

-The children will continue to develop their knowledge and understanding of Christianity and the other main religions of Great Britain.
-They will discover ways in which beliefs, values and traditions influence people and communities.
-The children are introduced to the teaching of major faiths in order to inform thoughtful judgements about religious and moral issues.
-They are encouraged to become increasingly positive in their attitude towards others, to respect others beliefs and values and to develop the ability to live in a multi-faith society.
+The children continue to develop their knowledge and understanding of Christianity and the other main religions of Great Britain.
+They discover ways in which beliefs, values and traditions influence people and communities.
+The children continue to explore the teachings of major faiths in order to inform thoughtful judgements about religious and moral issues.
+They are encouraged to become increasingly positive in their attitude towards others, to respect others’ beliefs and values and to develop the ability to live in a multi-faith society.
 The children explore the idea of special places and belonging to a community.
 We discuss places where people choose to go to be alone with God and to pray.
 The children look at places of worship, their symbolism and the ways in which they are used.

 In Year 2, the children develop their word processing skills.
 They learn about PowerPoints producing a simple presentation and begin coding using a variety of tools and equipment.

-To extend the children’s cultural and linguistic skills, every week French is taught by Clemence, our French Assistant.
-During these lively sessions the children take part in playing exciting games, singing a wide repertoire of French songs and in role play and other practical activities.
-Through these activities Clemence is able to engage even the most reluctant speakers.
+To extend the children’s cultural and linguistic skills, French is taught weekly by our French Teacher.
+During these sessions the children take part in playing games, singing a wide repertoire of French songs, participate in role play and other practical activities.
+Through these activities all the children are eager and happy to engage.

-We also offer a variety of specialist subjects to further encourage the pupils education including; art, violin & cello lesons, dance, drama, swimming, gardening and after school clubs.
+We also offer a variety of specialist subjects to further encourage the pupils' education including; art, dance, drama, swimming, gardening and after school clubs.
 To Learn more about each of these options please visit our school life section.